digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

    This takes you to the contracts view:

    .. figure:: quickstart/images/contracts.png
+   :alt: The Contracts view in the application, showing one existing contract.

    This is showing you what contracts are currently active on the sandbox ledger and visible to *Alice*.
 You can see that there is a single such contract, in our case with Id ``#9:1``, created from a *template* called ``Iou:Iou@ffb...``.